-Distracted driving plays a role in millions of motor vehicle accidents each year in the United States.
-In many of these crashes, alcohol is also a factor.
-Considering that motorist distractions are defined as anything that takes your attention away from operating a vehicle, alcohol intoxication certainly qualifies.
+Distracted driving plays a role in millions of U.S. car accidents each year.
+In many crashes, alcohol is also a factor.
+Considering these distractions are defined as anything that diverts attention from operating a car, intoxication certainly qualifies.
 As far as on-the-road distractions go, drunk driving is one of the deadliest.

 Combine alcohol and cell phone use while driving and you have a lethal mix.
-The first violation for a Louisiana driver fined if caught using a cell phone is $500.
-Add to that a fine or even worse for driving while under the influence and it's plain to see how expensive and deadly drinking and using a cell phone truly is.
+The first violation for a Louisiana driver caught using a cell phone is $500.
+Add to that a fine—or even worse—for driving under the influence, and it's plain to see how expensive and deadly this combo is.

-Even the risk of expensive fines doesn't stop some people from drinking and using their cell phones while driving.
+Unfortunately, the threat of expensive fines doesn't stop some from drunk driving and using their phone.
 In fact, 10% of iPhone users and 4% of Android users have admitted to using their cell phone to watch YouTube while driving.

-Though some people may think there's no harm in getting behind the wheel after having a few drinks too many or using their cell phone, drunk driving accident statistics tell another story.
+Though some think there's no harm in getting behind the wheel after having a few drinks too many or using their cell, drunk driving accident statistics tell another story.
 According to the National Highway Traffic Safety Administration:

-- Almost 30 people are killed in drunk driving crashes every day in the United States—that's approximately one drunk driving death every 48 minutes.
+- Almost 30 people are killed in drunk driving crashes every day in the United States—that's approximately one death every 48 minutes.

 - More than 10,000 people die each year in fatal drunk driving accidents.

-Though it's against the law to drive with a blood alcohol concentration (BAC) of .08 or higher in most parts of the U.S., alcohol starts impairing judgment and driving ability at a BAC of .02—long before you're considered legally intoxicated.
-In fact, in 2017, nearly 2,000 people died in alcohol-related car accidents where the driver's BAC was lower than the legal limit—between .01 and .07 g/dL.
+Though it's illegal to drive with a blood alcohol concentration (BAC) of .08 or higher in most parts of the U.S., alcohol starts impairing judgment and driving ability at a BAC of .02—long before you're considered legally intoxicated.
+In fact, nearly 2,000 people died in 2017 in alcohol-related car accidents where the driver's BAC was lower than the legal limit—between .01 and .07.

-- Forget to turn on vehicle lights, veer in and out of lanes, or travel on the wrong side of the road
+- Veer out of their lane or travel down the wrong side of the road

 - Fall asleep at the wheel